maxstc/arrowz/README.md

 try to avoid the line behind your enemies and get your enemies to run into your line

 ## Todo
-1. cli arg to choose what port server runs on
-2. store settings in cookies (might not bc cookies are evil apparently)
+1. store settings in cookies (might not bc cookies are evil apparently)